Azure/terraform-azurerm-avm-res-insights-datacollectionrule/README.md

 Default: `true`

+### <a name="input_kind"></a> [kind](#input\_kind)

+Description: (Optional) The kind of the Data Collection Rule.
+Possible values are Linux, Windows, AgentDirectToStore and WorkspaceTransforms.
+A rule of kind Linux does not allow for windows\_event\_log data sources.
+And a rule of kind Windows does not allow for syslog data sources.
+If kind is not specified, all kinds of data sources are allowed.
+Note: Once kind has been set, changing it forces a new Data Collection Rule to be created.

+Type: `string`

+Default: `null`

 ### <a name="input_lock"></a> [lock](#input\_lock)

 Description: Controls the Resource Lock configuration for this resource.
 The following properties can be specified: